microsoft/vscode-docs/docs/python/tutorial-django.md

     ![Django tutorial: VS Code paused at a breakpoint](images/django-tutorial/debug-program-paused.png)

-1. Use Step Over to run the `now = datetime.now()` statement.
+1. Use Step Over to run the `now = timezone.now()` statement.

 1. On the left side of the VS Code window, you see a **Variables** pane that shows local variables, such as `now`, as well as arguments, such as `name`.
 Below that are panes for **Watch**, **Call Stack**, and **Breakpoints** (see [VS Code debugging](/docs/editor/debugging.md) for details).
 In the **Locals** section, try expanding different values.
 You can also double-click values (or use `kb(debug.setVariable)`) to modify them.
 Changing variables such as `now`, however, can break the program.
 Developers typically make changes only to correct values when the code didn't produce the right value to begin with.

     ![Django tutorial: local variables and arguments in VS Code during debugging](images/django-tutorial/debug-local-variables.png)

 1. When a program is paused, the **Debug Console** panel (which is different from the "Python Debug Console" in the Terminal panel) lets you experiment with expressions and try out bits of code using the current state of the program.
-For example, once you've stepped over the line `now = datetime.now()`, you might experiment with different date/time formats.
-In the editor, select the code that reads `now.strftime("%A, %d %B, %Y at %X")`, then right-click and select **Debug: Evaluate** to send that code to the debug console, where it runs:
+For example, once you've stepped over the line `now = timezone.now()`, you might experiment with different date/time formats.
+In the editor, select the code that reads `now.strftime("%A, %d %B, %Y at %X")`, then right-click and select **Evaluate in Debug Console** to send that code to the debug console, where it runs:

     ```bash
     now.strftime("%A, %d %B, %Y at %X")